paradisebunny/daffodil/spells.md

 nav_order: 4
 ---
 # Spellcasting
-The number of spells of each level which a Cleric or Magic-User may cast per day is shown on the appropriate table in the classes section.
+The number of spells of each level which the Faithful or the Studious may cast per day is shown on the appropriate table in the classes section.
 Each day, usually in the morning, spellcasters prepare spells to replace those they have used.
-Clerics do this through prayer, while Magic-Users must study their spellbooks.
+The Faithful do this through prayer, while the Studious must study their spellbooks.

 Spellcasters must have at least one hand free, and be able to speak, in order to cast spells; thus, binding and gagging a spellcaster is an effective means of preventing him or her from casting spells.
 In combat, casting a spell usually takes the same time as making an attack.

 Some spells are reversible; such spells are shown with an asterisk after the name.
-# Cleric Spells
+# The Faithful's Spells
-A cleric may only prepare spells after resting, usually with contemplative prayer.
-A Cleric may prepare any spell of any level he or she is able to cast.
-However, in some cases the Cleric’s deity may limit the availability of certain spells; for instance, a deity devoted to healing may refuse to grant reversed healing spells.
+The Faithful may only prepare spells after resting, usually with contemplative prayer.
+The Faithful may prepare any spell of any level he or she is able to cast.
+However, in some cases the Faithful’s deity may limit the availability of certain spells; for instance, a deity devoted to healing may refuse to grant reversed healing spells.

 | 1st Tier              | 2nd Tier           | 3rd Tier          | 4th Tier                         | 5th Tier      | 6th Tier            |
 | --------------------- | ------------------ | ----------------- | -------------------------------- | ------------- | ------------------- |